Home | About | Books | News | Reviews | Bibliography | Awards | Contact

 Catku takes us on a whimsical life journey between a cat and its human, a tale woven with 21 haiku and senryu based on my life with beloved cats.
 A must-have for all cat lovers.

-Christina Sng is an award-winning poet, writer, and artist.
-Her work has been published in numerous print and online venues worldwide and translated into six languages.
+Christina Sng is a poet, writer, and artist.
+Her work has been published in numerous print and online venues worldwide and garnered more than 70 awards and nominations, including the 2018 Jane Reichhold International Prize.
 She is the author of A Constellation of Songs (Origami Poems Project), Catku (Allegra Press), Elgin Chapbook Award nominees, An Assortment of Sky Things (Allegra Press) and Astropoetry (Alban Lake Publishing), and 2017 Bram Stoker Award® Winner, Elgin Book Award nominee, and one of LitReactor's Best Books of 2017, A Collection of Nightmares (Raw Dog Screaming Press).

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~